nabinupreti/BIM-Labs/README.md

 ## Description

-This is a code repository for all the major lab codes necessary for BIM students according to semester in subject-wise format, currently in 4<sup>th</sup> semester and is being updated.
+This is a code repository for all the lab codes necessary for BIM students according to semester in subject-wise format, currently in 4<sup>th</sup> semester and is being updated.

 _Please feel free to update the codes as per needs and contribute to the repository._